Jane Delgado

 Jane L. Delgado (born June 17, 1953) is a Cuban-American clinical psychologist, health care advocate, non-profit executive, and author.
 She is president and CEO of the National Alliance for Hispanic Health.
 She is the author of The Buena Salud Guide book series (Newmarket Press, 2011) and The Latina Guide to Health (Newmarket Press, 2010).
 In 2012 the series was acquired by William Morrow an Imprint of HarperCollins Publishers and published "Buena Salud Guide to Arthritis and Your Life."

 Early life and education

 Delgado was born in Havana, Cuba and immigrated with her mother, father, and sister to Brooklyn, New York in 1955.
 In public school, Delgado overcame early difficulties with English to rise to the top of her class, skipped 8th grade, graduated at the end of 11th grade, and enrolled at SUNY New Paltz.

-Delgado received a M.A. in psychology from New York University in 1975, a Ph.D. in clinical psychology from SUNY Stony Brook in 1981 and an M.S. in Urban and Policy Sciences from Stony Brook's W. Averell Harriman School of Management and Policy.
+Delgado received a M.A. in psychology from New York University in 1975, a Ph.D. in clinical psychology from SUNY Stony Brook in 1981 and an M.S. in Urban and Policy Sciences from Stony Brook's W. Averell Harriman School of Management and Policy the same year.